Brief Strategic Family Therapy Training

-It has been shown that developing the internal capacity to supervise an evidence based program increases the likelihood of sustainability, positive outcomes, and fidelity to the EBP, thus enhancing the ROI (return on investment).1
+Studies have shown that developing the internal capacity to supervise an evidence-based program increases the likelihood of sustainability, positive outcomes, and fidelity to the EBP, thus enhancing the ROI (return on investment).1

 The University of Kansas report, titled The Experts Rate Supervisory Behaviors That Impact the Implementation of Evidence-Based Practices 2, states that “One of the key elements found in the EBP [evidence based practice] literature for enhancing skill development has been when a supervisor who is proficient in the EBP can provide staff with continuous practice of the skill in vivo through observation, modeling, and ongoing feedback on EBP skills.”

-Training to become a BSFT Certified Supervisor (BCS) is available to agency’s currently employing BSFT-Certified clinicians.
-Having a BSFT Certified Supervisor (BCS) requires that the supervisor first become BSFT-certified and in adherence for a period of time.
-Generally it is during year 2 or 3 of a BSFT® program that a supervisor is trained.
+Training to become a BSFT Competent Supervisor (BCS) is available to agency’s currently employing BSFT-Competent clinicians.
+Having a BCS requires that the supervisor first have passed the Competency Panel and in adherence for a period of time.
+Generally, it is during year 2 or 3 of a BSFT Program that a supervisor is trained.

-A BCS conducts their agencies' adherence program for new trainees under a periodic quality assurance overview by FTTIM Master Trainers.
-Certification of BSFT Supervisors is free of charge.
-The Family Therapy Training Institute of Miami has several established BCSs in several states.
+A BCS conducts their agencies’ adherence program for new trainees under a periodic quality assurance overview by FTTIM Master Trainers.
+In summary, an onsite BCS will help strengthen, motivate, and organize the BSFT staff while helping the agencies reduce implementation costs.

 1Fixsen, D. L., Naoom, S. F., Blase, K. A., Friedman, R. M. & Wallace, F. (2005).
 Implementation Research: A Synthesis of the Literature.
 Tampa, FL: University of South Florida, Louis de la Parte Florida Mental Health Institute, The National Implementation Research Network (FMHI Publication #231)